Shopify/liquid/filters/capitalize.md

 Title
 ```

-`capitalize` only capitalizes the first character of the string, so subsequent words are not affected:
+`capitalize` only capitalizes the first character of the string, so later words are not affected:

  ```liquid
 {% raw %}